 If you are a new first-year student, visit the first-year student page for information specific to your needs.

 Once you are admitted to Metropolitan State, there are several important steps to complete.

 1. Once you receive your login information for the Portal, MnSCU eServices, e-mail and D2L, set up all accounts.
 Contact IT Services with login issues.

 2. New Student Orientation (NSO) is required for students prior to registration.
-Transfer students must complete either on-campus or online NSO.
-SLC Advisors highly recommend students attend the on-campus NSO.
-Should you choose to complete online NSO, schedule an appointment with your advisor to follow-up on transfer and registration questions you may have.
+Transfer students must complete online NSO.
+SLC Advisors recommend students attend an on-campus Group Advising and Registration (GAR) session.
+Schedule an appointment with your advisor to follow-up on transfer and registration questions you may have.